MileHacker Logo

 • No specific vaccinations or health certificates are mandatory for entry into China as of early 2024.

-• Consulting a travel health professional for advice on vaccinations based on your individual travel plans is a good practice.
+• Consulting a travel health professional for guidance on vaccinations based on your individual travel plans it's advisable.

 • Routine vaccinations (MMR, DTP, Polio), Hepatitis A, and Typhoid are often recommended.